Last Updated on January 13, 2023 by Anne-Marie

 See below on how to make this slow cooker chicken recipe a quick and easy freezer meal, too!

-How do you make easy crock pot teriyaki chicken?
+How to make crock pot teriyaki chicken

 1. In a medium bowl, combine the sugar and brown sugar (or sugar substitutes) minced garlic, and minced ginger.